alexpolt/alexpolt.github.io/src/atomic-data.md

   the intuition for what happens and solved the problem.
 It took me just two release fences.
   Here I'd like to mention the following observation: if a thread reads a variable that's behind a release barrier, it means all the memory stores before the observed value has reached the memory.
-I mean, if your reads are dependent then you can skip having an acquire fence (that's not valid for Alpha CPUs, you can read about it in Jeff's [post][mr]).
+I mean, if your reads are dependent then you can skip having an acquire fence.
+Actually, that is what you can read about in Jeff Preshing's [post][mr] ( a-&gt;b ), where he also mentions that it is not true for Alpha CPUs.

  <center>![][sheep]</center>